-To provide all citizens with equal access to basic health care and financial protection, the Chinese government launched a healthcare system reform in 2009.
-Major efforts have been made in introducing cost-effective public health programs, establishing a universal social health insurance scheme, and strengthening infrastructure.
-These policies have largely reduced out-of-pocket (OOP) health payments with government subsidies, though gaps still remain in quality of care which varies with socioeconomic status and region.
+To provide all citizens with basic healthcare services while being financially protected, the Chinese government launched a reform to its health system in 2009.
+Major efforts were made in introducing cost-effective public health programs, establishing a universal health insurance scheme, and strengthening the infrastructures of the health service.
+These policies have reduced out-of-pocket (OOP) health payments with government subsidies, despite gaps in the quality of care, depending on socioeconomic status and region.

 China is going through a progressive shift in the health burden from infectious illnesses to chronic non-communicable diseases (NCDs).
 On one hand, apart from HIV/AIDS and tuberculosis, the mortality rates of most infectious diseases in China were reduced to levels below 0.05 per 100,000 population in 2021.
 On the other hand, unhealthy lifestyle, rising obesity, and the country’s rapidly aging population resulted in an ever-increasing upward trend in chronic diseases.
 Cancers, heart diseases, and cerebrovascular diseases were the leading underlying causes of death among of Chinese citizens.
 China is now facing a pressing demand for long-term healthcare for patients with NCDs, which would push the annual healthcare expenditure to over 1.5 trillion U.S. dollars by 2024.